 A short interview with him is captured here.
 Read on to know more about Hansen!

-Outside of volunteering with Conjunct what is the work you do?
+Outside of volunteering with Conjunct, what is the work you do?

 I’m currently a senior in Singapore Management University studying in Information System.
 I have been running a start-up called TechSociety Group where we impart next-generation tech survival, new-age computing, and tech entrepreneurial skills to students 10-18 – with the simple goal of making technology and entrepreneurship fun, engaging, and accessible!
 After conducting several workshops with people with disability from SGenable, I realised that there is a gap I can fill.
-Thus, I’m venturing into a social enterprise called AbleSociety where we use a proprietary based algorithm developed to help visually impaired to identify currencies and manage their finances.
+Thus, I’m venturing into a social enterprise called AbleSociety, where we use a proprietary based algorithm developed to help visually impaired to identify currencies and manage their finances.

 Tell us a little bit about your journey with Conjunct:

 I have heard many positive stories from friends who are in SMU Conjunct and decided to take up the opportunity as Scalathon facilitator with The Hub.
-Not only have I picked up facilitation and problem skills from the trainers and peers, I have built many friendships from all walks of life during my short stay at Conjunct.
-I still remember during my first scalathon with IBM and Graceheaven, we had several dry runs, skype calls and had to be at the venue at 7 am to prep (earlier than my morning class in SMU!).
+Not only have I picked up facilitation and problem skills from the trainers and peers, but I have also built many friendships from all walks of life during my short stay at Conjunct.
+I still remember during my first scalathon with IBM and Graceheaven.
+We had several dry runs, skype calls and had to be at the venue at 7 am to prep (earlier than my morning class in SMU!).
 However, I felt that all the effort was worthwhile when you saw the impact you have made at the end of the scalathon.
 Currently, I’m working with the VP, C&I to create a 3T (Train the Trainer) programme where we equipped students to be trainers in social sector knowledge and facilitation skills.

 What is the one thing you LOVE about Conjunct: